Deutsch: Mantou / Español: Mantou / Português: Mantou / Français: Mantou / Italiano: Mantou

 - Red Bean Paste Mantou: A sweet version with a filling of smooth red bean paste.

-- Pumpkin Mantou: A variation made by incorporating pumpkin puree into the dough for a slightly sweet flavour and orange hue.
+- Pumpkin Mantou: A variation made by incorporating pumpkin Puree into the dough for a slightly sweet flavour and orange hue.

 - Milk Mantou: A sweeter, denser version made with milk for extra richness.